Unimat 09-32/4S Dynamic E³

 For the first time, our E³ hybrid drive system powers a continuous action turnout tamping machine.
 Krebs Gleisbau AG and Swiss Railways have already set store by the new machine.

 The new E³ hybrid drive concept allows the machine to be powered either via a diesel engine or via an electric motor using the electrical energy of the contact wire.
-Both engines generate the hydraulic pressure required for all systems, from the hydrostatic drive for transfer travel and work travel to the work units.
-The first two machines fitted with the E³ hybrid drive system – a 09-4X E³ Dynamic Tamping Express and a BDS 2000 E³ – have stood the test in regular work site operation in Austria.
+Both engines generate the hydraulic pressure required for all systems, from the hydrostatic drive for running mode and working drive mode to the work units.
+The first two machines fitted with the E³ hybrid drive system – a 09-4X E³ Dynamic Tamping Express and a BDS 2000 E³ – have stood the test of time in regular worksite operation in Austria.

 toggle Fullscreen